ritish-coder-25/Project_Pulse_IITM_SE/backend/README.md

 > https://redocly.github.io/redoc/#tag/Tickets/operation/getTicketCode

 9. Testing
-Write your tests under the tests folder.
-The conftest.py contains all the configuration for tests which should be more than enough.
-If required you can edit it.
+Warning:
+A. Please execute the pytest command under virtual environment.
+B. Ensure requirements are installed.

-The file should start with "test_". ex. test_users_api.py to run all the tests you can use the command
+To run all the tests you can use the command
 > pytest -v
 To exclude warnings use:
 > pytest .\backend\tests\ -v -p no:warnings